johnwcowan/subsetg-book/README.md

 attributes, conditions, and built-in functions defined in Subset G.

-The audience for this book is someone who knows a statically typed imperative programming language such as C, C++, or Java.
+The audience for this book is someone who knows a statically typed imperative programming language such as C, C++, Java, or C#.
 No prior knowledge of PL/I is assumed.